Maahin11/Maahin11/README.md

 - 🌱 **Currently Learning**: Python with Django.
 - 🛠 **Skills**: Programming, Web Development, and Creative Design.
 - 📚 **Interests**: Exploring secure software architectures and learning about advanced threat detection mechanisms.
-- ⚡ **Fun Fact**: I’m passionate about staying updated with emerging technologies every day!
+- ⚡ **Fun Fact**: I challenge myself to learn one new cybersecurity concept or tool every week!

 📫 **Reach Me On**: [LinkedIn](https://linkedin.com/in/md-jubayerul-hasan-mahin)